Driven Magnon-Photon System as a Tunable Quantum Heat Rectifier: Model and dissipative dynamics

-is the adjoint dissipator \cite{landi2018quantum}, which is a superoperator acting on observables $\hat{O}_{H}$.
+where $\mathcal{D}[\hat{O}_k](\hat{O}_{H}) = \hat{O}_k^{\dagger} \hat{O}_{H} \hat{O}_k -\frac{1}{2} \hat{O}_{H}\hat{O}_k^{\dagger} \hat{O}_k-\frac{1}{2} \hat{O}_k^{\dagger} \hat{O}_k\hat{O}_{H}$ is the adjoint dissipator \cite{landi2018quantum}, which is a superoperator acting on observables $\hat{O}_{H}$ and $\hat{O}_k\in \{\hat{m}, \hat{c}\}$ are the jump operators which describe how the magnon-photon system exchanges energy or information with it environment.
 Here, $\gamma_{k}$ are the strength of the interaction with the reservoirs, $n_{k} (\omega_k, T_k)\!=\!(\exp(\hbar \omega_k/k_B T_k) - 1)^{-1}$, $k\in\{m, c\}$ are the mean number of excitations in the reservoir damping the mode, $T_k$ is the temperature of the coupled bath, and $k_B$ is the Boltzmann constant.
-The dissipator term represents the interaction of the system with the two environmental heat baths and accounts for the loss of photons/magnons to the coupled heat reservoirs.
-From Eq. (\ref{adjointmaster}), the modes mean-values reads,
+The dissipator term represents the interaction of the system with the two environmental heat baths and accounts for the exchange of photons/magnons with the coupled heat reservoirs.
+For magnons,the primary heat bath is the phonon environment, with dissipation governed by Gilbert damping (spin-lattice relaxation).
+Photons, on the other hand, interact with an external thermal environment through the microwave resonator's physical connections with a photonic environment.
+The two thermal reservoirs can be tuned independently while the cross talk can be suppressed by careful frequency matching \cite{Zhang2014PRL}.

+A study of the dynamics of the system can provide analytical expressions for the heat currents and the rectification parameter, both expressed, via expectation values of the magnonic and photonic excitation numbers.
+To derive these expressions, we start with the adjoint master equations \eqref{adjointmaster}, to evaluate the averages of the time derivatives of the relevant operators.
+Solving the resulting equations of motion for $\hat{O}_H\in \{\hat{m},\hat{c},\hat{c}^\dagger \hat{c}, \hat{m}^\dagger\hat{m},\hat{c}^\dagger\hat{m}\}$, we obtain the averages of the operator expectation value derivatives

-Moreover, studying the hybrid quantum setup thermodynamic properties requires the second moments of the mode operators.
-These reads
+The quantum heat transport in the hybrid setup is governed by the second moments of the mode operators, with their derivatives presented as follows:

 This demonstrates that the population of each mode is explicitly impacted by $\langle \hat{m}^{\dagger} \hat{c}\rangle$, representing the excitation hopping between the magnon and photon modes.
-The hopping excitation is given by
+The expectation value of the hopping excitation is given by